 Work wonders and wonder-worker are idioms that have been in use for at least 500 years.
-We will examine the meaning of the common sayings work wonders and wonder-worker, where they came from, and some examples of its idiomatic usage in sentences.
+We will examine the meaning of the common sayings work wonders and wonder-worker, where they came from, and some examples of their idiomatic usage in sentences.

 To work wonders means to do something miraculous, to achieve something that was very hard to accomplish, to accomplish something that seems as if it were done by magic.
 The expression work wonders goes back at least to 1500, and perhaps farther.
 The phrase originally referred to truly miraculous deeds that were accomplished by supernatural beings; the term work wonders soon came to mean to accomplish something as if by a miracle.
 The expression work wonders can be traced to the Old English word, wundorweorc, meaning miracle.